All About Perennial Plants

 More and more gardeners and homeowners are turning to perennials that don’t need pampering.
 Indeed, some experts recommend plants that thrive even when they are neglected, which means poor soil, bad light, no fertilizer, and water when nature or the gardener remembers to provide it.
 These plants allow a person who is already overworked to have a beautiful yard.
 Here are some plants that are both perennials, which return year after year, and are easy to grow:

-This most popular perennial, which flourishes in hardiness zones 3 to 10, produces trumpets of flowers that resemble those of a true lily, even though the two plants aren’t related.
+This most popular perennial, which flourishes in hardiness zones 3 to 10, produces trumpets of flowers resembling a true lily, even though the two plants aren’t related.
 The colors can be any color but blue, and there are multi-colored cultivars.
 Others are ruffled or have double or triple rows of petals.
 True to its name, the flower lasts only a day, but the plant produces flowers so abundantly that their loss is not noticed as the blooms arrive over weeks and months.
 Not only this, but when they are planted in groups, they keep down the weeds.

 Daylillies prefer the sun but can do well in some shade.
 Indeed, the sun tends to bleach paler varieties.
 They don’t need much fertilizer, and if they are overfed, they become leggy and stop producing as many flowers—divide daylilies every three to six years or so.